hicsail/framingham-heart-study/server/emails/all-reviews-submitted.hbs.md

 <br>
 {{COICount}} Conflict of Interest

-Please log into the BROC review system URL to review their comments and finalize the decision.
+Please log into the BROC review system {{loginURL}} to review their comments and finalize the decision.

 Thank you,
 Brain Repository Oversight Committee (BROC)